 - Snapping a photo of the dog

 According to the AAA Foundation for Traffic Safety, taking a driver’s eyes off the road for just two seconds doubles the chance of a car accident.
-An unrestrained dog can cause a serious car crash in less than one minute.
+An unrestrained dog causes an accident in less than one minute.
 Although one in five drivers admit to driving with an unrestrained dog, and many acknowledge that they are engaging in risky behaviors that contribute to distracted driving accidents, few drivers take precautions to reduce the risk of accidents and injuries.

 According to the AAA survey, over 80 percent of drivers admit that they recognize the dangers of driving with an unrestrained pet, but only 16 percent use pet restraints.
 An unrestrained 10-pound dog in a 50 mph car crash exerts 500 pounds of force.
 An 80-pound dog in a 30 mph car crash exerts 2,400 pounds of force.
 Just like small children, a dog can be killed by an inflating airbag, even if the dog is restrained.
 Dog owners who understand the dangers to their pets and children are three times more likely to use some type of pet harness safety belt, pet travel crate, or car pet barrier while driving.

-There are a number of products available on the market that reduce the distracting behaviors unrestrained animals cause and help keep pets and passengers safe.
+There are a number of products available on the market that reduce car accidents caused by animals that unrestrained pets cause, and help keep pets and passengers safe.
 AAA recommends that drivers always use a pet restraint system when traveling with their pets, even when making short trips close to home.

 Animal Protection Laws

 Laws regarding animal protection vary from state to state.
 There isn’t one law that applies to transporting animals, but a handful of states do have laws against transporting unrestrained pets in vehicles.
-Pets can distract or cause injury to the driver, or they may become injured themselves if the driver slams on the brakes too quickly or the car is involved in a vehicle crash.
+Pets can distract or cause injury to the driver, or they may become injured themselves if an animal suddenly appears on the road, the driver slams on the brakes too quickly, or the car is involved in a vehicle crash.